Faculty of Marketing, Information Systems, and Decision Sciences

 Rajesh Chandrashekaran holds a BS degree in Electrical & Electronics Engineering from India; and an MBA and PhD in Marketing from Rutgers University.
 He is currently Professor of Marketing at the Silberman College of Business.
 His teaching experience includes Marketing Management, Buyer Behavior, Advertising Management and Marketing Research.
 In recognition of his excellence in teaching, the Student Government elected him as Teacher of the Year in 2002.
 Dr. Chandrashekaran’s research interests are primarily in the area of pricing.
 Particularly, he is interested in investigating the psychological effects of various pricing strategies and tactics.
 Most recently, Dr. Chandrashekaran has been examining the exact nature of brain activity that is associated with the processing of pricing (numerical) and such other related marketing cues as “color.”
 Dr. Chandrashekaran’s research has been published in several leading academic journals in the field including The Journal of Marketing Research, Journal of Retailing, Advances in Consumer Research, Journal of Product and Brand Management and Journal of Consumer Affairs.
 His research has also been presented at numerous national and international conferences for which has received several accolades.

-Yoshiko DeMotta received her Ph.D. in Marketing from Graduate Center/Baruch College of the City University of New York, and also has an M.B.A. from Seattle University and a B.A. in Education from Yokohama National University in Japan.
-Dr. DeMotta currently teaches consumer behavior, principles of marketing, and database marketing.
-She specializes in consumer psychology on topics that relate to prosocial behavior, charitable giving, corporate social responsibility, and public policy, and has published articles in academic journals such as the Journal of Public Policy & Marketing and Social Influence.
-Prior to her academic career, she had ten years of experience in the private sector working as a researcher of the advertising and marketing industries at Dentsu and a research analyst at Governance Metrics International.
+Yoshiko DeMotta received her Ph.D. in marketing from Graduate Center of the City University of New York, and also has an M.B.A. from Seattle University and a B.A. in education from Yokohama National University in Japan.
+Yoshiko's research focuses on consumer psychology that relates to prosocial behavior, sustainability, and well-being.
+Her work has been published in the Journal of Consumer Research, Journal of Consumer Psychology, Journal of Public Policy & Marketing, Marketing Letters, and Social Influence.
+Prior to joining FDU, she worked as a researcher at Dentsu in New York.

 Professor Fask currently serves as Professor of Statistics and Decision Sciences at FDU.
 He joined FDU in 1973.
 His academic credentials include a B.S. in Mathematics from CCNY, an M.S. in Operations Research and a Ph.D. in Statistics, both from New York University.